AlexsLemonade/scpca-docs/docs/download_options.md

 ## Merge options

-When downloading all single-cell or single-nuclei samples from a project, you will have the option to either receive the data as objects for individual libraries, or as {ref}`a single merged object with data from all samples in the given project<merged_objects.md:Merged objects>`.
+When downloading a project, either by using `Download Now` or `Add to Dataset`, you will have the option to either receive the data as objects for individual libraries, or as {ref}`a single merged object with data from all samples in the given project<merged_objects.md:Merged objects>`.
 Please be aware that merged objects have _not_ been integrated or batch-corrected.
 Refer to {ref}`this documentation<download_files:Merged object downloads` for the contents of a merged object download specifically.